 A turreted castle whose verdigris towers overlook the St. Lawrence River, this 125-year-old architectural treasure is a much-beloved Canadian historic landmark.
 At the hub of the fortified city designated a UNESCO World Heritage Site, this iconic hotel is infused with romance and made for honeymoon pleasure.

-From the beaver-hatted doormen who are first to welcome arrivals to the knowledgable concierges to the experienced waiters serve new Québec cuisine in Champlain Restaurant, the staff is friendly, professional, and efficient.
+From the beaver-hatted doormen who are first to welcome arrivals to the knowledgable concierges to the experienced waiters who serve new Québec cuisine in Champlain Restaurant, the staff is friendly, professional, and efficient.

 It's built on the site where French and British governors once ruled.
 And during the 100+ years it has received guests, Fairmont Le Château Frontenac has welcomed everyone from President Franklin D. Roosevelt to Edith Piaf to Céline Dion to the Harlem Globetrotters.